mrisher/smtp-sts/mta-sts.md

 ## Differences from DANE

 The primary difference between the mechanism described here and DANE is that DANE requires the use of DNSSEC to authenticate DANE TLSA records, whereas SMTP STS relies on the certificate authority (CA) system to avoid interception.
 (For a thorough discussion of this trade-off, see the section _Security_ _Considerations_.)

-In addition, SMTP STS introduces a mechanism for failure reporting and a report-only mode, enabling offline ("report-only") deployments and auditing for compliance.
+In addition, SMTP MTA-STS introduces a mechanism for failure reporting and a report-only mode, enabling offline ("report-only") deployments and auditing for compliance.

-### Advantages of SMTP STS when compared to DANE
+### Advantages of SMTP MTA-STS when compared to DANE

-SMTP STS offers the following advantages compared to DANE:
+SMTP MTA-STS offers the following advantages compared to DANE:

    * *Infrastructure:* In comparison to DANE, this proposal does not require DNSSEC be deployed on either the sending or receiving domain.
-In addition, the reporting feature of SMTP STS can be deployed to perform offline analysis of STARTTLS failures, enabling mail providers to gain insight into the security of their SMTP connections without the need to modify MTA codebases directly.
+In addition, the reporting feature of SMTP MTA-STS can be deployed to perform offline analysis of STARTTLS failures, enabling mail providers to gain insight into the security of their SMTP connections without the need to modify MTA codebases directly.